180Protocol/180protocol/README.md

 ### How to run 180Protocol

 The protocol comprises the 180Dashboard and protocolAggregator modules.
 The 180Dashboard is the React based front end and the protocolAggregator is the sample backend.
+Please check [system requirements and license considerations](https://180protocol.gitbook.io/docs/develop/tutorials/system-requirements-and-license-considerations) before running the network

 **To build protocolAggregator:**